 See the recipe card for a full list of ingredients and measurements.

-For every one cup of self-rising flour in your recipe, measure 1 level cup all-purpose flour, then whisk in 1½ teaspoons of baking powder and ¼ teaspoon salt.
+As a general rule, you can make the equivalent of one cup of self-rising flour by combining one level cup (120 grams) of all-purpose flour with 1½ teaspoons baking powder and ¼ teaspoon salt.
 [Source: Epicurious ]

 How to make honey cookies